Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

-where $S_{\mathrm{r}}$ is the set of all places $v$ such that $p\mid e_v$.
-This is a ``large family'' in the sense of~\cite{bhargava_shankar_5}.
-Therefore more than $83.75\%$ of such elliptic curves have rank either $0$ or $1$.
-Hence at least $67.5\%$ of all curves in the set have rank smaller than $2$ and their twist corresponding to the quadratic extension in $K/\QQ$ also have rank smaller than $2$.
-A positive proportion of curves in the above set will now have rank either $0$ or $1$ for $E$ and its twist and trivial $\Sha_\QQ$ and $\twist{\Sha}_\QQ$ because $67.5+2\cdot 66.25=200$.
-We may exclude the elliptic curves with a rational $p$-torsion points without harming this.
+Therefore more than $\tfrac{19}{24}$ of such elliptic curves have rank either $0$ or $1$ as shown in Proposition~38 in~\cite{bhargava_shankar_5}.
+Hence at least $1-2\cdot(1-\tfrac{19}{24})= \tfrac{7}{12}$ of all curves in the set have rank smaller than $2$ and their twist corresponding to the quadratic extension in $K/\QQ$ also have rank smaller than $2$.
+By assumption, strictly less than $2\cdot (1-\tfrac{17}{24}) = \tfrac{7}{12}$ of curves in the large set have $\Sha_{\QQ}$ or $\twist{\Sha}_{\QQ}$ non-trivial.
+This proves that a positive proportion of curves in the above set will now have rank either $0$ or $1$ for $E$ and its twist and trivial $\Sha_\QQ$ and $\twist{\Sha}_\QQ$.
+We may exclude the elliptic curves with a rational $p$-torsion point without harming this.